 Professor Julia Klimek, Coordinator of the English major

 Professor Rhonda Knight

 Professor David McCracken

-Associate Professor John Foster

-Associate Professor Jasna Shannon, Director of the Writer's Studio
+Associate Professor Jasna Shannon

-Assistant Professor Andrea Cabus
+Assistant Professor Andrea Coldwell

-Assistant Professor Margaret Godbey, Coordinator of the

-English Education program
+Assistant Professor Margaret Godbey, Coordinator of the English Education program

 The student majoring in English at Coker College is prepared for a wide range of professional or graduate studies.
 English can be the foundation for careers in fields such as advertising, public relations, technical writing, publishing, journalism, government, or social services.
 It is also a solid basis for graduate studies in fields as varied as medicine, education, library science, journalism, creative writing, business, and law.
 In addition to practicing critical reading skills, English majors develop their ability to synthesize information and ideas easily and to express themselves effectively.
 CEOs of major corporations rank communication and critical thinking skills at the top of their lists of requirements for those they hire, and English majors build those skills.